 To open the Active Zoneset Data window, click the Active Zoneset tab below the data window in the Topology window.
-See "Zoning a fabric" on page 86 for more information about zone sets and zones.
-See "Configured Zonesets Data window" on page 100 for information about the zone set definitions on a specific switch module.
+See "Zoning a fabric" for more information about zone sets and zones.
+See "Configured Zonesets Data window" on page 105 for information about the zone set definitions on a specific switch module.

-The Active Zoneset data window, shown in Figure 9 on page 86, uses display conventions for expanding and contracting entries that are similar to the fabric tree.
+The Active Zoneset data window, shown in Figure 10, uses display conventions for expanding and contracting entries that are similar to the fabric tree.
 An entry handle to the left of an entry in the fabric tree indicates that you can expand the entry.
 Click this handle or double-click the following entries to expand or contract them:

-- A zone set entry expands to show its member zones. - A zone entry expands to show its member ports. - A port entry expands to show the port Fibre Channel address. - A Fibre Channel address entry expands to show the port worldwide name.
+- · A zone set entry expands to show its member zones. - · A zone entry expands to show its member ports. - A port entry expands to show the port Fibre Channel address. - · A Fibre Channel address entry expands to show the port worldwide name.

-Figure 9.
+Figure 10.
 Active Zonesets window